 If the analogs between our own world and that of the Potterverse remain constant, this would have been reflected with very little variation.

-And the birth of Muggle-born magical children has probably also kept pace, with approximately 1 magical birth in about every 80,500.
+And the birth of Muggle-born magical children had probably also kept pace, with approximately 1 magical birth in about every 80,500.

 Or perhaps it has not.
 That last figure may be a reasonably accurate representation today; but it is likely that since Muggle-born magical children have been routinely identified, trained and absorbed by the wizarding world for at least the last century or two, this figure may not accurately reflect the rates of magical births in the mundane population at the time the Hogwarts quill went into commission.

 Whereas the overall wizarding population has increased nearly 750% from an estimate of 425–450 c.
 1800.
 This increase alone explains the preponderance of wizards and witches who live secretly out in the Muggle world today.
-I very much doubt that the all-wizarding secluded enclaves could have absorbed any significant building boom to accommodate the increase in the wizarding population.
+I very much doubt that the all-wizarding secluded enclaves could have absorbed the significant building boom needed to accommodate the increase in the wizarding population.
 Even if wizards can increase the available space inside a container, for storage or transport, I doubt that they would choose to actually live full-time in such artifically-created spaces.
+(Trunk fics notwithstanding.)

 The pureblood sector of the overall wizarding population’s birthrate is now matched roughly 1:1 by Muggle-born magical births outside the semi-secluded wizarding world.
 We do not know how long this has been the case.
 But Rowling informs us that the current demographics at Hogwarts stand at: pureblood; 25%, halfblood; 50% and Muggle-born; 25%.
 Rowling also implies that these demographics apply to the population of the wizarding world as a whole as well.